BE!NASTY!

 What are the main take-aways from your music for the audience?

-I just want people to have fun and be intrigued by what comes out of my mouth.
+I just want people to have fun and be intrigued by what comes out of my mouth, while also enjoying the beats underneath the rhyme.
 The prophet in me wants them to know about the LIBERTY God is offering us, despite it being frustrated by religious people are this janky-assed government.
 But I speak boldly so that hope will spark in them to ignite a continual flame of growth in that understanding.

 Where can people access your music and/or reach you?